bruceharrison1984/chronos-ami/README.md

 This repo contains a HashiCorp Packer template that can be used to build a Cardano node image.
 This can greatly speed up deployment in AWS, as well as guarantee consistency between nodes.

+The finished image is placed in your personal AWS AMI respoitory, so you can feel safe knowing where it came from.

 ## Prerequsites
 - Packer
 - AWSCLI